ishijo/tswift-lyric-matcher-bot/README.md

 - Lightweight UI for fast deployment (Replit-friendly)

 ## 🚧 Status
-Work in progress — currently experimenting with embedding models and Replit compatibility.
+Work in progress, currently experimenting with embedding models and Replit compatibility.